Online Budget Allocation with Censored Semi-Bandit Feedback: Introduction

-We consider two types of feedback models.\footnote{We prove all our \emph{positive} results in the realistic and challenging censored-feedback model, and all our matching \emph{negative} results in the simpler full-feedback model.
-This way, we obtain the highest possible strength of contributions: the performance guarantees we achieve under censored feedback cannot be beaten, not even by powerful algorithms operating with full feedback access.} \begin{itemize}[wide] \item \textbf{Censored feedback:} $\mathscr{F}_t$ is $B_t(X_t)$ and $\brb{B_{t,1}(X_{t,1})\,G_{t,1}, \, \dots, \, B_{t,K}(X_{t,K})\,G_{t,K}}$.
+We focus on the following two feedback models.\footnote{ Except in \Cref{t:LB:linear:bandit}, where we introduce the third model of \emph{bandit} feedback to highlight the gap with the standard linear-bandit literature.
+Outside of \Cref{t:LB:linear:bandit}, we establish all \emph{upper bounds} under the realistic and challenging censored semi-bandit model, and we prove the corresponding \emph{lower bounds} under the simpler full-feedback model.
+In particular, our minimax lower bounds under full feedback apply \emph{a fortiori} to censored feedback, showing that our worst-case guarantees under censored semi-bandit feedback match what is achievable even by powerful algorithms with full-feedback access. } \begin{itemize}[wide] \item \textbf{Censored semi-bandit:} $\mathscr{F}_t$ is $B_t(X_t)$ and $\brb{B_{t,1}(X_{t,1})\,G_{t,1}, \, \dots, \, B_{t,K}(X_{t,K})\,G_{t,K}}$.
 In words, the learner observes which tasks have been completed and the rewards of \emph{only} these completed tasks. \item \textbf{Full feedback:} $\mathscr{F}_t$ is $B_t(X_t)$ and $G_t$.
-In words, the learner observes rewards of \emph{all} tasks. \end{itemize} The performance of the learner at any time horizon $T \in \N$ is evaluated with the regret, defined as
+In this case, the learner observes the rewards of \emph{all} tasks. \end{itemize} The performance of the learner at any time horizon $T \in \N$ is evaluated with the \emph{regret}, defined as

 i.e., the cumulative difference between the expected reward obtained by the best allocation of the budgets and the expected performance of the learning algorithm generating the sequence $X_1, X_2, \dots$.
 If $\sup_{x \in \Delta_K} \ban{ \mu, F(x) }$ is attained, we will denote one of its maximizers by $x^\star(\mu)$ to stress the dependence on $\mu$, or simply by $x^\star$ if this dependence is clear from context.
 To give guarantees that are uniform over all possible problem instances, we will also consider the worst-case regret $R^\star_T \ceq \sup R_T$, where the supremum is taken over all choices of $F_1,\dots,F_K$, and joint distributions of $(G_{t,1},\dots, G_{t,K})$.